Declaring the sale of a new means of transport (for non-VAT registered persons)

 Last update

-Persons who are not registered for VAT purposes under the normal taxation scheme may apply for a refund of a portion of the VAT paid in Luxembourg after selling a new means of transport in another Member State of the European Union.
+Persons who are not registered for VAT under the normal taxation scheme in Luxembourg must declare the sale of a new means of transport.
+If the new means of transport is sold in another European Union Member State, the seller may apply for a refund of a portion of the VAT they paid in Luxembourg when they purchased the means of transport in question.

-Any person (natural or legal) not registered for VAT purposes under the normal taxation scheme (i.e. a person who does not submit a VAT return on a regular basis), who occasionally makes an intra-Community supply of a new means of transport.
+Any natural or legal person who is not registered for VAT under the normal taxation scheme in Luxembourg – i.e. they do not normally file VAT returns – and who occasionally sells a new means of transport.

 Prerequisites

-The new means of transport concerned are listed below:
+The new means of transport whose sale must be declared include:

-• the delivery takes place within 3 months or less of their first entry into service; or
+• the vessel is delivered within 3 months or less of its date of first use; or

-• they have sailed less than 100 hours;
+• the vessel has sailed for less than 100 hours;

-• aircraft (except those used by airlines that are primarily engaged in international commercial traffic) with a total take-off weight of more than 1,550 kilograms, provided:
+• any aircraft – with the exception of those used by airlines that primarily engage in international commercial traffic – with a total takeoff weight of more than 1,550 kilograms, provided that:

-• the delivery takes place within 3 months or less of their first entry into service; or
+• the aircraft is delivered within 3 months or less of its date of first use; or

-• they have flown less than 40 hours;
+• the aircraft has flown for less than 40 hours;

-• motorised land vehicles with an engine capacity of more than 48 cubic centimetres or a power output of more than 7.2 kilowatts, intended for the transport of persons or goods, provided:
+• any motorised land vehicle with a cylinder capacity of more than 48 cubic centimetres, or a power output of more than 7.2 kilowatts, that is intended for the transport of persons or goods, provided that:

-• the delivery takes place within 6 months or less of their first entry into service; or
+• the vehicle is delivered within 6 months or less of its date of first use; or

-• the vehicle has been driven a maximum of 6,000 kilometres.
+• the vehicle has been driven for no more than 6,000 kilometres.

 Preliminary steps

-The sale of a new means of transport to a buyer established in another Member State, as well as the transfer of this means of transport to the new owner outside of the country, but within the European Union, entails 2 obligations:
+The sale of a new means of transport, and the delivery of the means of transport to the buyer, entails 2 obligations:

-• the issuance of a sales invoice in accordance with VAT law which indicates:
+• the issuance of a sales invoice in accordance with VAT law, showing:

-• data on the seller and the buyer;
+• the details of the seller and the buyer;

-• data relating to the means of transport sold (date of first use, number of hours sailed/flown, number of kilometres travelled for land vehicles);
+• details about the means of transport sold (date of first use, number of hours sailed/flown, number of kilometres travelled for land vehicles);

 Deadlines

-The request for tax refund must be made within 5 years (as from 31 December of the calendar year to which the tax refund relates).
-After this period, the refund will no longer be possible.
+The tax refund application must be filed within 5 years (as of 31 December of the calendar year to which the tax refund relates).
+After this deadline, the refund will no longer be possible.

 Costs